 Once inside, you’ll need to adhere to a strict dress code that is appropriate for the occasion.

-After all, if tea with the King, 76, isn’t an occasion to dress to the nines, then nothing is.
+After all, if tea with the King or the Princess of Wales isn’t an occasion to dress to the nines, then nothing is.

 “Gentlemen wear morning dress or lounge suits, while women wear day dress, usually with hats or fascinators,” the palace advises.